Detailed information about the race course will be available in November 2019. Here’s a preview:

 As indicated by the elevation gain, the course has steep sections both uphill and downhill but almost all of them rideable by trained athletes with good skills.

-The queen stage of over 100km is a time trial where you will need to pace your effort well.
+There will be a queen stage of about 90km and a time trial where you will need to pace your effort well.
 To know more about the stage, you will have to wait for the official communication of the route.
 However, it will be a course on par with the most famous ultra-endurance races in the world such as Cape Epic and TransAlp.

 The average altitude is between 800m and 1,400m with peaks at 1,700m.
-The first 3 stages are at higher attitude while the second part of the route sees lower altitudes and less sparse vegetation.
+The central stages are at higher attitude while the first part of the route sees lower altitudes and less sparse vegetation.

 The route is ancient and has seen the Middle Ages, welcomed pilgrims, fairies and gnomes, and the Partisan Resistance has used them during the Second World War.